 She stops dead in her tracks and slowly looks back at him, shocked.
 All the watching students start snickering, giggling.
 He doesn’t care.
 He stays up on the bench, and sings out at top volume: “I won’t dance, don’t ask me!
 I won’t dance Madame with you!
 My heart won’t let my feet do things that they should do!”
 He starts to dance around up on the bench, even as the small mocking crowd gathers.
 She stares up at him, dumbfounded.

 He leaps off the bench and dances toward her, still singing the song.
 She’s embarrassed, blushing, she doesn’t know what to do.
 Then she gets her nerve back, and turns her back on him, starting to stalk off.
 (I gasped, watching.
 The fortitude!
 The strength of self!
 To resist!!)

-He is now dancing around her, serenading her in front of the whole school.
+He dances around her, serenading her in front of the whole school.
 I was too young, watching it, to realize what a cliche it was.
 Finally, he takes her in his arms.
-Suddenly it seems like he is wearing a top hat and tails, his movements are so graceful and yet so forceful.
+Suddenly it seems like he is wearing a top hat and tails, his movements are graceful and yet forceful.
 It is startling.
-You could feel the gasp in the crowd.
-He waltzes her around, awkwardly, she’s laughing now, and he finishes the song with a flourish, dipping her body over backwards, like an old pro.
+The crowd gasps.
+He waltzes her around, awkwardly, and she’s laughing now, she’s melted, and he finishes the song with a flourish, dipping her body over backwards, like an old pro.

 The crowd (naturally) bursts into applause.

 I thought about the episode for days.
 I actually wrote it out into short-story form, so I could elaborate on the feelings of both parties.
 I wanted to live it.

 The message was, obviously, that being yourself, and admitting who you are, not changing yourself for other people, is superior to belonging to the crowd.
 This sliced through me like a laser.